-6.0 Intellectual Property Rights for Animal and Plant Breeders also helps to ensure that Canadian farmers have access to the results of private breeding research in other countries.
+6.0 Intellectual Property Rights for Animal and Plant Breeders

 Private researchers are unlikely to invest in animal and plant breeding unless they are confident that they will have a reasonable opportunity to receive a return on their investment if their breeding research is successful.
-The availability of adequate intellectual property right protection does provide such an opportunity.
-Effective intellectual property rights protection
+The availability of adequate intellectual property right protection3 does provide such an opportunity.
+Effective intellectual property rights protection also helps to ensure that Canadian farmers have access to the results of private breeding research in other countries.